umeramalek/MNIFTY/README.md

  Lastly,
  ```
   Type 'ls' into your Gitbash or Terminal to see a list of items within the directory.
 If you have done the previous steps correctly then you should see a respository titled "mnifty".
-Simply type in "code ." to open it in your code editor of choice.
+Simply type in the shortcut to open it in your code editor of choice.
 Lastly, check the package.json file  to see the dependencies needed to run this.
-WIthin your terminal run an npm install.
+WIthin your terminal run: npm install.
  ```

   ## Usage